kolkhis/lac/src/u1lab.md

 sort -k 2 fruits.txt

-# You can of course man sort to figure it out, but –k refers to the “key” and
+# You can of course man sort to figure it out, but -k refers to the “key” and
 # can be useful for sorting by a specific column

 # But, if we cat fruits.txt we see we didn’t save anything we did.
 What if we